 - Treasurer/Secretary: Leigh Fain

 PTO now has five primary fundraisers: Football/ Basketball Concessions, Fall Festival, Buck Daze, Reverse Raffle, and The Big Blue.
-Each of these fundraisers has a committee and we are listing the chairpersons below, so if you are interested in serving please contact them.
+Each of these fundraisers has a committee and we are listing the chairpersons below.
+If you are interested in serving please contact them.

-- The Big Blue: email@example.com Leeanne Sheffield and Mandy Hornsby have graciously agreed to help us in The Big Blue, however, we still need volunteers!
-If you are a parent that can donate a few mornings a week, or just a day, that would help us tremendously!
-The Big Blue is an awesome asset to our school and we want to keep it going!
-Call me to volunteer!!
-Elizabeth, 229-425-1940
+- If you are a parent that can donate a few mornings a week, or just a day, to work in The Big Blue, that would help us tremendously!
+The Big Blue is an awesome asset to our school and we want to keep it going.
+Call the front office to volunteer. email@example.com

 A strong PTO is vital to the mission of Southwest Georgia Academy.
-PTO provides over $115,000.00 to support the activities of our school, including: technology, books, supplies, maintenance, janitorial supplies, teacher pre/post planning meals, teacher appreciation, new family supper, literary, academic breakfast, library supplies, A/R materials, PE equipment, and the list goes on and on!
-It is essential that we all work together to raise these important funds in order to enhance and elevate our children’s school experience.
+PTO provides over $125,000.00 to support the activities of our school, including: technology, books, supplies, maintenance, janitorial supplies, teacher pre/post planning meals, teacher appreciation, new family supper, literary, academic breakfast, library supplies, Accelerated Reader materials, and PE equipment.
+The list goes on!
+It is essential that we all work together to raise these important funds in order to enhance and elevate our children’s experience at SGA.

 In addition to activities at school there are other programs that we encourage you to participate in, these include:

-- Box Tops for Education: boxtops4education.com clip your box tops and send them to school, or to Mischa Smith.
-You can contact Mischa at 229-308-0759 or firstname.lastname@example.org.
+- Box Tops for Education: boxtops4education.com clip your box tops and send them to school, or to Mischa Smith (229)308-0759

 - COKE Rewards: mycokerewards.com/schools login or register if you are not already a member.
 Enter your codes to collect points.
 Search for Southwest Georgia Academy and enter the points you want to donate!
 Please do not send these to school.
 You can create an account and donate them to SGA.